asya0107/capstone-proposal/README.md

 ## MVP Feature Set

 1. Swipe feature

-    - be able to click left or right arrows to "swipe btw animals"
+    - Be able to click left or right arrows to "swipe btw animals"
-1.  message feature(?)
+1. Message feature(?)
-    - if you swipe right, it adds the option to contact them
+    - If you swipe right, it adds the option to contact them

 ### Potential Additional Features

-1.  different types of animals.
+1. Different types of animals.
 Cats, Dogs, Reptiles, Exotics
-2.  be able to add a photo of the pet to the app
+2. Be able to add a photo of the pet to the app

 ## Draft Technology Choices